palantir/tracing-java/readme.md

 - **com.palantir.tracing:tracing-api** - constants and pure data objects
 - **com.palantir.tracing:tracing-jaxrs** - utilities to wrap `StreamingOutput` responses with a new trace.
 - **com.palantir.tracing:tracing-okhttp3** - `OkhttpTraceInterceptor`, which adds the appropriate headers to outgoing requests.
-- **com.palantir.tracing:tracing-jersey** - `TraceEnrichingFilter`, a jaxrs filter which reads headers from incoming requests and stores the traceId in the jaxrs request context under the key `com.palantir.tracing.traceId`.
+- **com.palantir.tracing:tracing-jersey** - `TraceEnrichingFilter`, a jaxrs filter which reads headers from incoming requests and writes headers to outgoing responses.
+A traceId is stored in the jaxrs request context under the key `com.palantir.tracing.traceId`.

 Clients and servers propagate call trace ids across JVM boundaries according to the [Zipkin](https://github.com/openzipkin/zipkin) specification.
 In particular, clients insert `X-B3-TraceId: <Trace ID>`